scottpersinger/M5/docs/tutorial/index.md

 M5 attempts to make building mobile applications as easy as possible.
 The basic components of M5 include:

-* A local web server supporting 'development' and 'production' modes to serve your app
-* Browser-based emulator which allows you to test and refine your app easily on the desktop
 * A basic mobile UI framework - currently jQuery plus jQTouch - for building your application UI
 * Javascript support modules for HTML5 features like local storage
+* Browser-based simulator which allows you to test and refine your app easily on the desktop
 * A free cloud service with API endpoints that make it possible to build "server-less" apps

 Creating your app